 TO OUR WONDERFUL PATRONS, AND MVFA SUPPORTERS

-The following 2020 Port Polson Players Summer Theatre Season has been CANCELED due to a rise in COVID-19 cases in Montana and the U.S.
+The following 2020 Port Polson Players Theatre Season has been CANCELED due to a rise in COVID-19 cases in Montana and the U.S.

 The Mission Valley Friends of the Arts Board of Directors and Polson Players Producers Neal & Karen Lewing deeply regret any inconvenience this change of plans has caused our faithful patrons and talented performers.

 The Plan is to produce the same line-up for the 2021 summer season, when we can proceed in a healthy setting for patrons and performers alike.